nglaeser/csce578final/clustering/README.md

     * emojis
 * Using an updated stopword list
     * Include things like "lol", "yeah", "like"...
-* Create a visual representation of the results (reduce to two dimensions and create a graph)
+* Creating a visual representation of the results (reduce to two dimensions and create a graph)